 FRLA 8383 - Reclaim Cultr/Pwr:Franc Africa

 Explores the cultural and political influence of former colonizers - and - on Africa.
 The struggle to gain independence through the deconstruction of the myth of European superiority.
 Post-independence: rejection / adaptation of European political systems and cultures.

-FRLA 8485 - Security & Devlopmnt in Africa
+FRLA 8485 - Africa & Millennium Dev Goals

 This course is a part of the Monterey Model course and will introduce the concept of human security, its development and real-world applications, and implications for international policy through illustrative case examples.